johnbellone/johnbellone.github.io/about.md

 ---
 ![Me](/public/img/duct_tape.png)

-I am the team lead of the Web Operations team at [Bloomberg][1].
-I pride myself in being a polyglot hacker; Bloomberg isn't a place for titles, but over the past few years I have held the following roles:
+I am the team lead of Platform Engineering at [Bloomberg][1].

+I pride myself in being a polyglot hacker; Bloomberg isn't the place for titles, but over the plast few years I have held pleasure of wearing many hats:
-* Senior software engineer at Bloomberg Derivatives (New York, NY);
+- Senior Software Engineer at Bloomberg Derivatives (New York, N.Y.)
-* Senior software engineer at Bloomberg Government (Washington D.C.);
+- Senior Software Engineer at Bloomberg Government (Washington D.C.)
-* Infrastructure engineer at Bloomberg Government (Washington D.C.);
+- Infrastructure Engineer at Bloomberg Government (Washington D.C.)
+- Team Lead of Bloomberg Web Operations (Washington D.C.)

 Prior to my tenure at Bloomberg I ran a startup straight out of college with a [couple of awesome cats][2], was the editor-in-chef of my